near/wallet-selector/packages/core/docs/guides/multilanguage-support.md

   };
   ```

-- Supported language should be added to `Supported Languages` list.

-- Pull request title should be in **"Add support for `LanguageName` language"** format.

 - Supported language should be added to **Supported Languages** [list](https://github.com/near/wallet-selector/blob/dev/packages/core/docs/guides/multilanguage-support.md#supported-languages).

 - Pull request title should be named as **"Add support for `LanguageName` language"**.